|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 Meanwhile the woman who refused to give us another box opened the box and realized that we had done a good job.
 She called us and asked us to take another box.

-We, two offended young girls, refused politely and walked on with pride down the street.
+We, two offended young girls, refused politely and walked on proudly down the street.